marcelomesmo/marcelomesmo.github.io/games/game-1.md

 Lost souls and ancestral spirits wander this land.

-When corruption reigns, ghosts from the pasts help us clean the evil growing.
+When corruption reigns, ghosts from the past help us clean the evil growing.

 ![](/assets/img/games/game-1/hekura1.gif)
 Find different ghosts to get new abilities.